 Absolutely!
-Once the season has begun, we add members as space permits.
-The registration system automatically calculates the pro-rated fee at checkout based on the number of remaining weeks.
+Once the season has begun, we add members as space permits, and costs are pro-rated based on the number of remaining weeks.

 Where does the fruit for the CSA come from?

 The fruit included in the Agriberry Farm CSA is grown by Agriberry Farm in their fields, or is grown by other family owned and operated farms in the mid-Atlantic region, which are carefully selected by Agriberry Farm.
-These family-owned and operated Partner Farms are chosen by the Geyers based on their multi-generational involvement, the quality of their fruit, and the safety and sustainability of their growing practices.
+These family-owned and operated Partner Farms are chosen by the Geyers based on their multi-generational involvement, the quality of the fruit they grow, and the safety and sustainability of their practices.
 The family appreciates the trust you place in them to make those choices.

 Do you allow split shares?

 Sure!
 If you wish to team up for a share, we ask that you designate a “primary” member–usually the one that initiates the registration–under who’s name the share will be listed for pickup.
-The details and logistics for splitting your share (alternating weeks, dividing each week, etc.) are up to you; let us know how we can help.
+The details and logistics for splitting your share (alternating weeks, dividing each week, etc.) are up to you!